Core Concept Engineering and Technology Collection Article Published: September 11, 2024

 Enjoying a Safe and Secure Experience While Using Our Devices

 Several institutions are putting plans in place to help people use ICT safely.
 For instance, the International Telecommunication Union (ITU) - the specialized agency from the United Nations for digital technology - provides a series of guidelines on how to minimize the risk and protect children while using ICT’s [5].
+In the USA, the Children’s Online Privacy Protection Act (COPPA) was created to protect children using ICT.
 It prohibits websites from getting children’s personal information without the agreement of their parents [6].

 To keep yourself safe while enjoying the ICT universe, you should be aware of the risks and acquire good behaviors.
 Be cautious when accessing and using websites and email boxes; only access websites that are suggested and approved by teachers/parents; not download files from unknown senders; limit the number of downloaded applications on your devices; and, finally, tell your teachers/parents about any abnormal or offensive behaviors, such as cyber-bullying or hate messages.